 Clinical Hours and Schedule

-Extended program and full-time students complete field education at two placement sites throughout their program.
+Students in the extended, full-time, and accelerated Master of Social Work (MSW) programs complete field education at two placement sites throughout their program.
 For extended program students, field education takes place in terms 4, 5, 7, and 8.
-Full-time students complete their field education in terms 1–4.
-Students’ first placement provides a foundation in general social work practices, while the second placement focuses on advanced clinical skills and specializations.
+Full-time students complete their field education in terms 2, 3, 5, and 6.
+For accelerated students, field education takes place in terms 1 – 4.
+Students’ first placement provides a foundation in general social work practices, while the second placement focuses on advanced clinical skills.

 In each field placement, students work with a qualified field instructor who provides one-on-one mentoring and instruction.
 Instructors share their knowledge and expertise — building on the student’s academic foundation — and guide them in the development of their clinical skills.